msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

 If you interrupt the execution of a snakemake workflow using <KBD>CTRL+C</KBD>, the SLURM executor plugin will automatically cancel the jobs.

-You can specify different resources (memory, cpus, gpus, etc.) for each target in the workflow and refer to them in the `cluster` option using placeholders.
+You can specify different resources (memory, cpus, gpus, etc.) for each rule in the workflow.
-Default resources for all rules can also be set using the `default-resources` option.

-Update the profile `slurm/config.yaml` file as follows (using a multiline option to improve readability)

-!!! code-compare "Edit config.yml"

-    ```diff
-    jobs: 20
-    - cluster: "sbatch --parsable --time 00:10:00 --mem 512MB --cpus-per-task 8"
-    + cluster:
-    +     sbatch
-    +         --parsable
-    +         --time {resources.time_min}
-    +         --mem {resources.mem_mb}
-    +         --cpus-per-task {resources.cpus}
-    + default-resources: [cpus=2, mem_mb=512, time_min=10]
-    cluster-cancel: scancel
-    ```

-and add resources definitions in the workflow.
 Here we give more CPU resources to `trim_galore` to make it run faster.

 ??? code-compare "Edit snakefile"